-The tutoring program offers individual and group tutoring in a variety of courses.
+The tutoring program offers individual, group, and online tutoring in a variety of courses.
 To ensure quality academic assistance for students, program tutors are recruited, trained, and supervised by the academic coordinator.
 Individuals hired by the program must meet minimum academic standards, currently a 2.75 cumulative grade point average, and an A or B in the course(s) she or he will tutor.
 As well as academically distinguished students, the program hires instructors, WSCC graduates, students from other institutions, and people from the community with expertise.

-In addition to providing individual and group tutoring services, the tutoring program offers math/science and writing labs.
-These walk-in academic support services provide quick access to help in any math or writing classes offered at the College.
-Students having difficulty in courses are encouraged to stop by the Center for Student Success for information about tutoring and other academic support services as early in the semester as possible.
+Students having difficulty in courses are encouraged to stop by the Library for information about tutoring, including online tutoring and other academic support services as early in the semester as possible.